 How to do Magento 1 backup

-- Choose backup types, as I mentioned above.
+- Next, choose backup types, as I mentioned above.

-- A warning box will appear, read it carefully, then click OK.
+- Then, a warning box will appear, read it carefully, then click OK.

 - Choose Backup Option